-Our programme of work sits within HealthShare – a shared services agency jointly owned by the Te Manawa Taki DHBs – Waikato, Bay of Plenty, Lakes, Hauora Tairāwhiti and Taranaki.
+The Midland Clinical Portal (MCP) project sits within HealthShare – a shared services agency jointly owned by the Te Manawa Taki DHBs – Waikato, Bay of Plenty, Lakes, Hauora Tairāwhiti and Taranaki.

 Our role is to provide services and regional solutions that support the region’s focus on sustainable health service delivery.
 The MCP is our collective solution to drive efficiencies across our region, but most importantly, support effective clinical change through the provision of innovative and responsive technologies.

 For the MCP to be fully realised, we are working collaboratively with each Te Manawa Taki DHB to determine a fit for purpose solution that is agile and remains responsive to the growing needs of clinicians.

 This collaborative approach also balances centralisation – with the DHBs focus on standardising processes and improving clinical outcomes with our drive to revolutionise the way in which healthcare is delivered in Te Manawa Taki.

 Covering 9,666 square kilometres, Bay of Plenty District Health Board serves a population of 214,910 and stretches from Waihi Beach in the North West to Whangaparaoa on the East Cape and inland to the Urewera, Kaimai and Mamaku ranges.
 These boundaries take in the major population centres of Tauranga, Katikati, Te Puke, Whakatāne, Kawerau and Ōpōtiki.
 Eighteen Iwi are located within the Bay of Plenty DHB area.